-Copolia Trail is one of the top things you can’t miss in Seychelles, especially for nature lovers.
+Copolia Trail is one of the best things you can’t miss in Seychelles, especially if you are a nature lover.
 It’s a moderately challenging trek that goes through the dense, lush forest and takes about 1.5 hours roundtrip.
 The view from the summit is simply stunning.

-Morne Seychellois Trail, for experienced hikers, takes you to the highest point on Mahe at 905 metres.
+Morne Seychellois Trail, for experienced hikers, takes you to Mahe’s highest point at 905 meters.
 The hike takes 5 hours.

 At the Tea Plantation, you can take a free tour of the factory and enjoy some lovely views over the bay.